Process of Shipping to Spain?

 Major sea freight routes to Spain include transatlantic routes from North America, transpacific routes from Asia, and intra-European routes from neighboring countries.
 Ports such as Valencia, Algeciras, and Barcelona serve as vital gateways for sea freight imports into Spain.

-Direct vs. indirect routes
+Direct vs. Indirect routes

 Direct routes involve shipping goods straight, without stops in between, from the point of origin to Spain.
 Although these routes often have faster transit times, they could also be more expensive.